 When your member account is placed under enforcement, to resolve the enforcement issue, a corrective action plan (CAP) may be required to get your member account back into good standing.
 When submitting a CAP, you must include a detailed proposal of all actions you will take to remedy the non-compliance.
 The CAP must include a timeframe (no later than 90 days) for the corrective action to be completed.
 Bluetooth SIG staff will review the proposed CAP and provide feedback if more information is required.
-You can learn more about the Qualification Enforcement Program here.
+You can learn more about the Trademark License Enforcement Program here.

 Corrective Action Plan Spreadsheet

 A primary tool that should be used when creating a corrective action plan is the CAP spreadsheet template which can be downloaded here.
 The spreadsheet can also be provided, upon request, directly from Bluetooth SIG staff.